tom-draper/api-analytics/README.md

 ### 3. View your analytics

 Your API will log requests on all valid routes.
-Head over to *URL* and paste in your API key to view your dashboard.
+Head over to https://my-api-analytics.vercel.app/dashboard and paste in your API key to view your dashboard.

 ## Data and Security